RitikSinha/fan/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: A community supporting & encouraging millions together.
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: How it works?
+subheading: Share your learnings and experiences of life.
 mainpitch:
-  title: Why Kaldi
+  title: Note
-  description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  description: " This website is a fan community and it has no connection with
+    Sandeep Maheshwari or any of his team members in any way or form."
+description: You can share your  learnings and experiences by following these steps.
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/01.jpg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        Step-1 Everyone has their own life experience and story.
+Many of them want to share but have no one to listen to and understand, many are even afraid of sharing, fearing judgment, bullying, and made fun of.
+The community is for reaching out to your voice, where there is no judgment no-bullying only understanding the real worth.
+    - image: /img/02.jpg
+      text: >+
+        Step-2

+        Have a story, you think can be helpful and can inspire or encourage millions.
+Share with us to reach your voice to them, if you see we are interdependent indirectly.
+Maybe your experience story could be a thing that may fill their gap.
+Email us your story today at sandeepsirfan@gmail.com

+    - image: /img/03.jpg
+      text: >+
+        Step-3

+        As your story reaches us it goes through a simple review process.
+The story gets thoroughly read, in order to clarify that it doesn't hurt the sentiments of the readers and to avoid the inconvenience that could be faced by them.

-    - image: /img/coffee-gear.png
+    - image: /img/04.jpg
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
-    - image: /img/tutorials.png
-      text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
-    - image: /img/meeting-space.png
-      text: >
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+        Step-4

+        As your story passes the review process and is ready for the readers.
+It is published in the community respective of its category.

+        .
   heading: What we offer
-  description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+  description: "Kaldi is the ultimate spot for coffee lovers who want to learn
+    about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+This is "
 main:
   heading: Great coffee with no compromises
   description: >